-pivot\longer 37
+pivot\longer 35

-- If length 0, or if NULL is supplied, no columns will be created. - If length 1, a single column will be created which will contain the column names specified by cols. - If length > 1, multiple columns will be created.
+• If length > 1, multiple columns will be created.
 In this case, one of names\sep or names\pattern must be supplied to specify how the column names should be split.
-There are also two additional character values you can take advantage of: - NA will discard the corresponding component of the column name. - ".value" indicates that the corresponding component of the column name defines the name of the output column containing the cell values, overriding values\to entirely.
+There are also two additional character values you can take advantage of:

-names\prefix
+- NA will discard the corresponding component of the column name. - ".value" indicates that the corresponding component of the column name defines the name of the output column containing the cell values, overriding values\to entirely.

-A regular expression used to remove matching text from the start of each variable name.
+names\prefix A regular expression used to remove matching text from the start of each variable name.

-names\sep, names\pattern
+${\tt names\sep, names\pattern}$